 Our food systems, community and environment are changing at faster rates than we’ve ever experienced.
 We’re living in a time where the digital world is giving us a sense of speed, efficiency and instant knowledge yet no time to do the things outdoors that we want to do.
-As we become more embedded with technology, society is changing and we’re in danger of disconnecting with what really matters: the planet, soil, nature, family, health and food.
+As we become more embedded with technology, society is changing and we’re in danger of disconnecting with what really matters: the planet, soil, nature, community, family, health and food.

 Greenside Up is a social enterprise that teaches growth, teaches green.
 We can help you establish a vegetable garden within a community, urban or rural setting, from design to build, short or long-term tuition.
 We can connect you with other community gardens, where you can learn how to become involved in this beneficial way of growing your own in various locations throughout Ireland and Northern Ireland.